IKEA effect: Underlying mechanisms

-Finally, Norton et al. also briefly touch upon enjoyment as a possible underlying mechanism of the IKEA effect.
+Finally, Norton et al. also briefly touched on enjoyment as a possible underlying mechanism of the IKEA effect.
 The more enjoyment the construction task brings, the higher the valuation is likely to be.

 Ling et al.'s study identified self-expression with aesthetic preference and self-esteem as two boundary conditions as an underlying mechanism of the IKEA effect in self-expressive mass customisation.
 To what extent of choice in mass customisation toolkits have an impact on perceived value of self-designed products, how self-expression mediates this effect, and what kind of consumers are more inclined to experience the IKEA effect were examined.
 Ling et al., found that the IKEA effect is more pronounced among romanticism-propending and high self-esteem consumers resulting in increased valuation of the self-designed product.
 This is because "romanticism-propending consumers appreciate creativity and originality" as opposed to classicism-propending consumers.
 In addition, "individuals with high self-esteem in contrast with low self-esteem tend to have high confidence and creativity, and stronger motivation to maintain their social self in the eyes of others."
 Therefore, Ling et al.'s study suggests consumer characteristics including creativity, confidence, and motivation to maintain one's social self are important underlying mechanisms of the IKEA effect.

 Other possible explanations for the IKEA effect have been suggested, such as "a focus on the product's positive attributes, and the relationship between effort and liking."
 The IKEA effect is one of several cognitive biases that seem to reflect a causative link between perceived effort and valuation.